 Ingredients

-- 16 oz olives assorted
+- 16 ounce olives assorted

 - 1 Tomato sliced and drizzled with olive oil and sprinkled with crushed red pepper and coarse sea salt